krunch3r76/gc__filterms/README.md

 **now supports a list in the form of `[<providername>,<providername>]` to wl or bl multiple parties**

-watching requestor logs distribute 10 tasks asynchronously is fun. but you can have too much fun sometimes. if this rings true, i present to you the **filterms** python package (name finalization pending). it allows you to limit your requestor to only assign tasks to a specific provider then obsess over the details! can't wait? read on!
+watching requestor logs distribute 10 tasks asynchronously is fun. but you can have too much fun sometimes. if this rings true, i present to you the **filterms** python package (name finalization pending). it allows you to limit your requestor to only assign tasks limited to specific providers then obsess over the details! can't wait? read on!

 # usage
 first clone the repo directory into your script directory